subquery/subql/docs/create/mapping.md

 ```

-This command will generate the meta and new api-augment for the api.
-As we don't want to use the built-in api, we need replace the it by add an explicit override in our `tsconfig.json`.
+This command will generate the meta and new api-augment for the APIs.
+As we don't want to use the built-in API, we need to replace them by add an explicit override in our `tsconfig.json`.
-After updates, the paths in the config looks as follow ( remove the comments)
+After updates, the paths in the config looks as follow (remove the comments)

 ```json
 {